MobileHelp Medical Alert System Review

 • Good for people who like to take walks, run errands, or otherwise leave the house by themselves; who have larger homes and yards not adequately covered by the in-home systems; or who want a wearable device with two-way talk for clear communication.

-• Not ideal for people who may have difficulty remembering to charge a mobile device.
+• Not ideal for people who want a mobile system that doubles as a smartwatch.

 Does MobileHelp have good customer service?